zachdrummond/portfolio-prototype/README.md

 -Added margin to the contact card
 -Added padding to the footer
--Increased the size of the footer's border and changed the color
+-Increased the size of the footer's border and changed the color -Changed Contact's color to teal.
+-Changed 2 fonts to serif and made them bold.